stvliu/thingsboard.github.io/_includes/docs/user-guide/rpc.md

    {: refdef}

-Before version 3.3, ThingsBoard supported **lightweight** RPC only.
+Before version 3.3, GridLinks supported **lightweight** RPC only.
 The lightweight RPC calls are short-lived, typically within 30 seconds which is the default timeout of any REST API call to the platform.
 Since they are short-lived, there was no reason for storing them to the database.
-They lived in memory of the server, assuming that if server dies, the dashboard widget will send the same request to other ThingsBoard server in the cluster.
+They lived in memory of the server, assuming that if server dies, the dashboard widget will send the same request to other GridLinks server in the cluster.
 The lightweight RPC consume low amount of resources since their processing does not invoke any input/output operations accept storing of the audit logs and rule engine messages.

-Since version 3.3, ThingsBoard provides support of [**persistent**](#persistent-rpc) RPC calls.
+Since version 3.3, GridLinks provides support of [**persistent**](#persistent-rpc) RPC calls.
 Persistent RPC has a configurable lifetime and is stored in the database.
 Persistent RPC is extremely useful when your device may not be reachable for long period of time.
 This typically happens in case of poor network connection or [Power-Saving Mode](/docs/{{docsPrefix}}user-guide/psm) (PSM).